NathanHandley/EQWOWConverter/README.md

 - AzerothCore based WoW 3.3.5 server
 - LaternExtractor fork (https://github.com/NathanHandley/LanternExtractor)
 - BLPNG Converter (or other PNG -> BLP conversion software)
-- WDBX Editor (or other DBC editor)
-- Ladik's MPQ Editor (or other MPQ editor)
 - Installed and unpatched client of the EverQuest Trilogy
 - Installed 3.3.5 WoW client, US version